dustsigns/lecture-demos/audio_compression/masking_readme.md

 * **First frequency level** (track bar in the *Attenuation* window): Allows changing the intensity (amplitude) of the first sinusodial tone that is played back.
 The intensitiy is specified as a level in (negative) decibel.
 * **Second frequency level** (track bar in the *Attenuation* window): Allows changing the intensity (amplitude) of the second sinusodial tone that is played back.
 The intensitiy is specified as a level in (negative) decibel.
+* ...
+* (optional) **N-th frequency level** (track bar in the *Attenuation* window): Allows changing the intensity (amplitude) of the n-th sinusodial tone that is played back.
+The intensitiy is specified as a level in (negative) decibel. *Note: More than two track bars are only visible when more than two frequencies are hard-coded, see below).
+* ...
 * **Mute** (check box): Allows stopping and resuming playback, when unchecked and checked, respectively.

 Program parameters